lukepighetti/nps_flutter/results/state-management.md

   In that manner I think it would be great if a developer could easily create their own providers on top of riverpod.
 But that api is currently very restricted and complex.
 - Docs
+- Removing code generation for the new syntax, but will have to wait for static meta programming.
+It's not too big a deal if you run build_runner watch

+  Hidden dependencies can also be a problem with riverpod
+- Less syntax changes.
+Documentation but that’s already being worked on
+- Documentation
+- having some sort of thinking the "riverpod" way in the docs and project architecture recommendations
+- documentation, chaining async actions stuff together without 1 frame loading states
+- The documentation can use a bit more advanced providers in explaining some stuff like pagination.
+- A bit complex to apprehend the first times.
+- Documentation and handling mutations
+- More transparency for riverpod - there is too much magic going on.
+  Riverpod feels like a m*m matrix which is very hard to track.

 ### What do you like about it?